doccano/doccano/README.md

 You can upload the following types of files (depending on project type):

 -   `Text file`: file must contain one sentence/document per line separated by new lines.
 -   `CSV file`: file must contain a header with `"text"` as the first column or be one-column csv file.
-If using labels the sencond column must be the labels.
+If using labels the second column must be the labels.
 -   `Excel file`: file must contain a header with `"text"` as the first column or be one-column excel file.
-If using labels the sencond column must be the labels.
+If using labels the second column must be the labels.
 Supports multiple sheets as long as format is the same.
 -   `JSON file`: each line contains a JSON object with a `text` key.
 JSON format supports line breaks rendering.

 > Notice: Doccano won't render line breaks in annotation page for sequence labeling task due to the indent problem, but the exported JSON file still contains line breaks.